PseudoDevs/IamGhost/abmd4.md

-Last updated: 2024-04-22 11:18:26
+Last updated: 2024-04-22 11:19:43
-Random Quote: You think you're the only one he whispers secrets to?
-He gives each of us just enough to convince us that we'd be helpless without him.  -  Cersei Lannister
+Random Quote: Neither one of us are gonna say, "Hey, how's it going?" or "Good to see you!"
+Because it really will be good to see you. - Barney Stinson